 Transportation injuries resulted in 34 fatal work-related injuries, down from 61 injuries in the previous year.
 Contact with objects and equipment accounted for 21 workplace fatalities over 16 years ago.
-Falls, slips, and trips accounted for 13 workplace injuries, and exposure to harmful substances and all other injuries accounted for the rest of the fatalities.
+Falls, slips, and trips accounted for 13 workplace injuries, exposure to harmful substances, and all other injuries accounted for the rest of the fatalities.

 The following is a list of some of the more common types of occupational diseases as compiled by the International Labour Organization (ILO):

 Suppose your disease or medical condition was caused by occupational exposure in your current job or a previous place of employment.
 In that case, an experienced Alabama workers’ compensation lawyer could fight for you.

 You are never required to hire a lawyer to represent you, but here are a few reasons it makes sense: